marcelofinamorvieira/datocms-plugin-delete-assets-option/README.md

-# [Your plugin name]
+# Delete Assets Option

-[Describe what your plugin does, and how users you can configure it!
-Screenshots are always welcome!]
+Prompts the users to delete assets only referenced in the records they are deleting